-- (a) Teams within 120 miles of each other may be scheduled for Sunday night or school nights after 6:00 p.m.
-Teams may choose to travel further on Sunday's and school nights if both teams agree. - (b) Scheduling League games during Christmas vacation is discouraged.
+- (a) Teams within 120 miles of each other can be scheduled for Sunday night or school nights after 6:00 p.m.
+Teams can choose to travel further on Sunday and school nights if both teams agree. - (b) Scheduling League games during Christmas vacation is discouraged.